Skip to main content

 Groups or individuals are encouraged to fundraise to reduce the cost.

 Participants must attend weekly preparation meetings with the group.
 This is a major commitment.
 You must be willing to commit your time and energy to this effort or you will lose your place on the trip.
-The purpose of the meetings is to build group comradery, grow together in faith sharing, and to become prepared to enter into your cross-cultural experience.
+The purposes of the meetings are to build group comradery, to grow together in faith sharing, and to become prepared to enter into your cross-cultural experience.

-If you would like more information, contact Mary Niebler.
+If you would like more information about this or any other BreakOut trips or Summer Immersions, contact Mary Niebler

 Frequently Asked Questions